Rfam/rfam-docs/docs/source/building-families.rst

 Seed alignments and secondary structure annotation
 --------------------------------------------------

-Rfam **seed alignments** are small, curated sets of representative sequences for each family, as opposed to an alignment of all known members.
+Rfam :ref:`glossary:Seed alignment` is a small, curated set of representative sequences for each family, as opposed to an alignment of all known members.
 The seed alignment also has as a **secondary structure** annotation, which represents the conserved secondary structure for these sequences.